Sail with us to Brittany

 Whilst you may only experience one cross channel passage by joining or leaving in France - these voyages can be quite tiring as you will be expected to stand watches.
 The North Brittany coast has strong tides and interesting pilotage.
 These are sailing expeditions in the sense that there will be some challenging long days sailing and possibly night sailing, so that when we reach a lovely destination we can stay a while and enjoy the land too.

 Our Brittany and Normandy holidays are ideal voyages if you want to gain lots of sea miles, pilotage practice or 60 mile qualifying passages towards RYA Coastal Skipper or Yachtmaster.

-Vessels sailing to Brittany typically include Eve of St Mawes, Agnes, Grayhound, Leader, Provident, Eda Frandsen and Bessie Ellen.
+Vessels sailing to Brittany typically include Agnes, Grayhound, Leader, Provident, Pilgrim Eda Frandsen and Irene.
 Step aboard one of these beautiful traditional vessels to enjoy the delights of the french hospitality, cuisine and sailing waters.
 Voyages start from the Westcountry or in the Solent involving some great cross channel sailing.